 You may be clocking up the miles like they are going out fashion, but if your diet is letting you down chances are you still won't be seeing the physical results you crave.
 As the old adage goes: 'you can't outrun a bad diet!' so eat your way to the perfect beach body with our top nutrition tips.

-Those who eat breakfast are leaner than those that don't.
+Those who eat a hearty breakfast are leaner than those that don't.
 Fact.
 However, recent research also suggests that including protein boosts this effect.
 Try eggs, yogurt or lean meat to help fend off hunger until lunch.
 For more information, read our lowdown on protein for runners

-If you are looking to trim down, you do need to eat fewer calories than you are burning... but, less is definitely not more.
+If you are looking to trim down, you do need to eat fewer calories than you burn... but, less is definitely not more.
 Eating too few calories can sabotage your weight loss efforts by interfering with your metabolism, not to mention it's plain unhealthy.
 We recommend cutting calories by a healthy 500 and aiming to lose no more than 1-2 lbs per week.
 This ensures you lose fat rather than muscle.
 Click here to calculate your calories needs.

 Protein is your friend; you may have heard that too much can be dangerous but unless you are eating mega amounts, this really isn't the case.
 Protein is crucial for those trying to lose fat as it helps you to feel full, supports healthy metabolism and maintains lean muscle mass.
 Make sure you include a source of protein with every meal or snack; try Greek yogurt, tuna, boiled eggs or nuts.

 Don’t fear fat